Julien-R44/adonis-packages/README.md

 ## Introduction

 This is the source code of the [AdonisJS Packages](https://adonisjs.com/packages) website.
-The website is built using :
+The website is built using:

 - [AdonisJS](https://adonisjs.com)
 - [VueJS](https://vuejs.org/)